AmauryHamon/masterthesis-web2print/content/text/part-1-m41m9t9wu.md

-    - To help this endeavor of gathering knowledge, many different applications such as Tumblr, Pinterest, Are.na were born.
+    - To help this endeavor of gathering knowledge, many different applications such as Tumblr, Pinterest, <span class="arena">Are.na</span> were born.
 At the intersection of knowledge networks and social media, those platforms give the possibility to work collaboratively and access each other user's knowledge systems (if public) there considerably improving the speed to discover new inputs.

     - As a designer, such processes of research usually take the form of image selections, text notes or technical documentation, in the end serving many different purposes: a visual moodboard to help start a project, convince a client, nurish curiosity, expand one's research.